 Other key parts of the bill include working toward co-location to improve the transfer of mental health crisis calls made to 911.
 This means that 988 crisis counselors located at the same site as 911 dispatchers can answer these calls and provide support.

-Washington has three 988 Lifeline crisis centers that answer calls from around the state:
+Washington has three 988 Lifeline crisis centers that answer calls, texts, and chats from around the state:

 - Frontier Behavioral Health